ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 Press **ENTER**.
 The screen will clear and the footer bar will come back, as will the program listing.
 This takes about a second or so, during which time the +3 ***won't*** be taking input from the keyboard, so don't try and type anything while it's all happening.

-You've just done most of the major operations necessary to program and use a computer!
+<a id="#commands-and-instructions"></a>You've just done most of the major operations necessary to program and use a computer!
 First, you've given the +3 a list of instructions. ***Instructions*** tell the +3 what to do (like the instruction `30 NEXT f`).
 Instructions have a line number and are 'stored away' rather than used immediately you type them in.
 Then you gave the +3 the command `run` to execute the stored program.

 ***Commands*** are just like instructions, only they don't have line numbers and the +3 carries them out immediately (as soon as **ENTER** is pressed).
 In general, any instruction can be used as a command, and vice versa - it all depends on the circumstances.
 Every instruction or command must have at least one ***keyword***.
 Keywords make up the vocabulary of the computer, and many of them require parameters.
 In the command `DRAW